g-l-i-t-c-h-o-r-s-e/R3K0MPR3SS/README.md

 # !!!
 But wait, there's more!

-r3k-img-chexr is pretty much the same as r3k-img.sh but with hex replacement.
+r3k-img-chexr is pretty much the same as r3k-img.sh but with hex replacement and a lot more organized.

 r3k-ffmpeg-vf takes a different approach by applying video filters numerous times to a single image.